Structured sunflowers and canonical Ramsey properties: The infinite sunflower property for countably infinite structures

 \subsection{An example without strong amalgamation}

 In this subsection, we give an example of an $\omega$-categorical relational \Fr structure without strong amalgamation which has the infinite sunflower property.
-By Lemma \ref{l: galah implies strong amalg}, as this structure does not have strong amalgamation, it does not have the galah property.
-This shows that there is no generalisation of Theorem \ref{t: inf SP} to all relational \Fr structures.
+By Lemma \ref{l: galah implies strong amalg} and Lemma \ref{l: galah iff loc repl}, as this structure does not have strong amalgamation, it does not have the galah property, and nor is it locally replicable.

 \begin{defn} Let $M$ be a \Fr structure with domain $D$.
-Let $\mc{L}_{\Can(M)}$ be a language given by taking an $n$-ary relation symbol $R_p$ for each $n \in \N_+$ and each quantifier-free type $p = \qft^M(\bar{a})$ of a tuple $\bar{a} \in M^n$.
+Let $\mc{L}_{\Can(M)}$ be a language given by taking an $n$-ary relation symbol $R_p$ for each $n \in \N_+$ and each quantifier-free type $p = \qftp^M(\bar{a})$ of a tuple $\bar{a} \in M^n$.
 Let $\Can(M)$ be the $\mc{L}_{\Can(M)}$-structure with domain $D$ where $R_p^{\Can(M)}$ consists exactly of the $n$-tuples with quantifier-free type $p$.
 We call $\Can(M)$ the \emph{canonical structure} of $M$ (see \cite[Sec.\ 3.1]{Mac11}).
 It is straightforward to check that $\Aut(M) = \Aut(\Can(M))$, that $\Can(M)$ is ultrahomogeneous, and that if $M$ is $\omega$-categorical then so is $\Can(M)$ (via the Ryll-Nardzewski theorem). \end{defn}

 \begin{lem} Let $\mc{L}$ be a first order language (not necessarily relational), and let $M$ be a \Fr $\mc{L}$-structure with the infinite sunflower property.
 Then $\Can(M)$ has the infinite sunflower property. \end{lem} \begin{proof} Let $N$ be an $\mc{L}_{\Can(M)}$-structure on $k$-sets with an isomorphism $\tau : \Can(M) \to N$.
 Define an $\mc{L}$-structure $M'$ on $\dom(N)$ so that $\tau$ is an $\mc{L}$-structure isomorphism $M \to M'$.
 Then it is easy to check that $\Can(M') = N$.
 As $M$ has the infinite sunflower property, there is a sunflower $S \sub M'$, $S \cong M$.
 As $S$ is ultrahomogeneous, it too has a canonical structure $\Can(S)$, and as $S \cong M$ we have $\Can(S) \cong \Can(M)$.
 But $N|_{\dom(S)} = \Can(M')|_{\dom(S)} = \Can(S)$, so we are done. \end{proof}